 Background and Purpose

-The stated intent of the program is to embody the state's interest in the general diffusion of information and knowledge through free public libraries; encourage lifelong learning; supplement the system of free public education; help libraries serve as sources of information and inspiration to persons of all ages, cultural backgrounds and economic status; and furnish a resource for continuing education.
-The funds assure the availability to every resident of the state an adequate level of public library service regardless of the taxable wealth of the local jurisdiction providing the service.
-Funds are appropriated annually in the State budget to support the program.
+The stated intent of the program was to embody the state's interest in the general diffusion of information and knowledge through free public libraries; encourage lifelong learning; supplement the system of free public education; help libraries serve as sources of information and inspiration to persons of all ages, cultural backgrounds and economic status; and furnish a resource for continuing education.
+The funds assured the availability to every resident of the state an adequate level of public library service regardless of the taxable wealth of the local jurisdiction providing the service.

 Localities may use the funds freely so long as the funds serve the public library purposes stated in the law.